onimike/ToobSteak/README.markdown

 ###http://toobsteak.heroku.com/

+#####Commit notes: (Apr 15 2:30a.m. - Mike Romain)
+######Figured out Delayed_Job Gem
++ So Delayed_Job is a gem that allows us to run a process in the background.
+In the case of our app, it would be populating the shows database with complete values so it takes less time, therefore reducing timeouts.

++ However, you need a "worker" to do this, which Heroku charges for.
+The easy way out is to do "heroku rake jobs:work" and your machine will act as worker, but as soon as you exit jobs:work or close your terminal, it will stop doing it.

++ Solution?
+Either deal with timeouts, pay for heroku, or have a PC running rake jobs:work during our presentation.

 #####Commit notes: (Apr 15 3:20p.m. - Mike Romain)
 ######I had to fix some stuff with the shows to make it work on heroku, so whenever you make database changes, remember to:
 + heroku rake db:migrate (do this after pushing to heroku), and if that doesn't fix it, do: